snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 # Milestone Deadlines:
 # Recap from Previous Week and New Deadlines (pending)
 - Electrical schematic now includes liquid bubbler for the prevention of blackflow gases.
 The temperature range and pressure range of the tube furnace have been identified.
-Need verification on how the HVC150 electrical connections.
+Need verification on how the HVC150 electrical connections were represented.

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/37d197aa-a793-4a92-8dcd-ec7f7a03ae7f" />

 -  Milestone 1: Present progress and if approved (ask about emergency shutoff), revise gas flow to match electrical schematic.
 Finalize a comprehensive materials list by July 8
 -  Milestone 2: Place order for materials by July 9